-The word “AdaCamp” is a registered trademark of Ada Initiative, Inc. and this policy governs when the word “AdaCamp” may be used without specific written permission from Ada Initiative, Inc.
+The word “AdaCamp” is a registered trademark of Double Union and this policy governs when the word “AdaCamp” may be used without specific written permission from Double Union.

 AdaCamp was an event hosted by Ada Initiative, Inc, between 2012 and 2015.
 AdaCamp events are no longer being held, and we encourage both people who attended AdaCamp and the wider community to learn from AdaCamp to build new events.